kartik-v/bootstrap-fileinput/README.md

 ```

 #### filepreajax
 This event is triggered before submission of the upload ajax request.
-You could use this event to manipulate the uploadExtraData before its submitted via ajax.
-The following additional parameters are also available but only if the upload is triggered via each thumbnail upload button.
+You could use this event to manipulate the `uploadExtraData` before its submitted via ajax.
+The following additional parameters are also available specifically and only if the upload is triggered via each thumbnail upload button.

 - `previewId`: the identifier of the preview thumbnail container.
 - `index`: the zero-based index of the file in the preview container.